 Time of Sale; Public Auction

-The sale is pursuant to the execution at public auction at such time and place within the county where the real property is situated and as a unit or in such parcels, or combination thereof, as in his judgment will bring the highest price – unless the time is extended by order or the sale postponed by the sheriff.
+The sale is pursuant to the execution at public auction at such time and place within the county where the real property is situated and as a unit or in such parcels, or combination thereof, as in the Sheriff's judgment will bring the highest price – unless the time is extended by order or the sale postponed by the sheriff.
 However, no sale may be made to that sheriff or to his deputy or undersheriff.

 Note: If the property is situated in more than one county, it may be sold in a county in which any part is situated, unless the court orders otherwise.